William Clay Ford Jr.

-William Clay Ford Jr. (born May 3, 1957) is an American businessman, serving as the executive chair of Ford Motor Company since 1999.
-The great-grandson of company founder Henry Ford, Ford joined the board in 1988, and also served as CEO of the company from 2001 to 2006.
-He also serves as the vice chair of the Detroit Lions NFL franchise, and as chair of the United States-Mexico Chamber of Commerce.
+William Clay Ford Jr. (born May 3, 1957), commonly known as Bill Ford, is an American businessman, and the executive chair of Ford Motor Company since 1999.
+The great-grandson of company founder Henry Ford, Ford joined the board in 1988, and was CEO of the company from 2001 to 2006.
+He is the vice chair of the Detroit Lions NFL franchise, and chair of the United States-Mexico Chamber of Commerce.

 Early life and education

-Ford was born in Detroit, Michigan, the great-grandson of Henry Ford I and great-grandson of Harvey S. Firestone.
-His father was William Clay Ford Sr. and his mother was Martha Firestone.
+Bill Ford was born in Detroit, Michigan, the great-grandson of Henry Ford I and great-grandson of Harvey S. Firestone Sr. His father was William Clay Ford Sr. and his mother was Martha Parke Firestone.
 On his mother's side, his grandparents were Harvey S. Firestone Jr. and Elizabeth Parke.
-On his father's side, his grandparents were Edsel Ford I and Eleanor Lowthian Clay.
+On his father's side, his grandparents were Edsel Ford and Eleanor Lowthian Clay.
 Edsel Ford II, son of Henry Ford II and also a board member, is his first cousin.
 Ford has three sisters: Martha Morse (who has 3 children), Sheila Ford Hamp (who has 3 children), and Elizabeth Kontulis.
-He, like his great-grandfather Henry Ford, is of mainly Irish, English, and Belgian descent.
+He, like his great-grandfather Henry Ford I, is of mainly Irish, English, and Belgian descent.

 Ford graduated from the Hotchkiss School in Connecticut in 1975.
 He then attended Princeton University and graduated with an B.A. in history in 1979 after completing a 105-page long senior thesis titled "Henry Ford and Labor: A Reappraisal."
 While a student at Princeton, Ford was president of the Ivy Club and played on the Princeton rugby team.
 In 1984 he received an M.S. in management as a Sloan Fellow from the MIT Sloan School of Management.